tchen0515/MHW-CCE/Satellite_data_process/README.md

 # 1. MHW detection and the anomalies of satellite Chla during MHWs
 These scripts detect the occurrence of Marine Heatwaves (MHWs), calculate MHW characteristics, and assess anomalies in surface chlorophyll-a (Chla).
-The outputs of these scripts will be used in further analysis to detect the co-occurrence of MHWs and biological anomalies..
+The outputs of these scripts will be used in further analysis to detect the co-occurrence of MHWs and biological anomalies.

 ## 1.1	SST & MHW detection
 Downloading SST from [NASA](https://podaac.jpl.nasa.gov/dataset/AVHRR_OI-NCEI-L4-GLOB-v2.0) is achieved by Linux: